When Do Potholes Form?

-All types of pavement are poured onto a foundation of compacted gravel that’s at least 4 inches deep.
+All types of pavement are poured onto a foundation of compacted gravel that’s at least four inches deep.
 This gives support to the actual blacktop surface.
 Any time you need to tackle pothole patching, you need to repair any damage to the foundation.
-Plus, this will save on how much cold patch you need to use.
+Plus, this will save on how much cold patch you use.
 Take a look and see how much coarse gravel and sand you need to replace what’s been lost.
-It can not be stressed enough how important this is as part of how to patch asphalt successfully.
+It can't be stressed enough how important this part is when it comes to patching asphalt.

 Measure The Damage

 To fill a pothole with a long-lasting repair, it’s best if you square the edges of the hole.
 To calculate how much cold patch you will need, take the longest part by the widest and multiply.
 You should assume leaving an inch of depth after topping up the foundation.
-So, a 2 foot by 2 foot hole will end up being 4 feet square, and you’ll need one 50 lb bag of cold patch.
-Remember; it’s always better to have too much than not enough!
+So, a two-feet-by-two-feet hole will end up being four square feet, and you’ll need one 50-pound bag of cold patch.
+Remember: it’s always better to have too much than not enough!

 Supplies Needed To Fill A Pothole